-In this guide, you will learn how to create a group chat on Google Messages, invite people, and manage the conversation so everyone stays in the loop.
+In this guide, you’ll learn how to create a group chat on Google Messages, invite people, and manage the conversation so everyone stays in the loop.

 - See all messages sent to the group